onedata/onedata-drive/README.md

 ## Requirements
 - Supported Windows version: **Windows 10 (version 1803 +)** and **Windows 11**
-- **.NET Desktop Runtime 8** must be installed
+- **.NET Desktop Runtime 9** must be installed
-- Before the installation of the new version, **the old version has to be uninstalled**  (The installer will be improved later to make this step unnecessary)
+- Before the installation of the new version, **versions older than 0.5.x should be uninstalled**
 - You should not need to run as admin, as long you have access to the Root Folder
+- Compatible only with **Oneprovider event-sse-v3**
+- In order to install the application you have to install the certificate from the installer.
+  - `Properties -> Digital Signatures -> Details -> View Certificate -> Install Certificate -> Local Machine -> Place all certificates in the following store -> Trusted People.`

 ## Running the app
 - in order to access files Onedata Drive must be running
 - every time you restart computer/app and connect again new session is created
-- connecting to big spaces (with many folders) might take a long time (up to several minutes)
 - **Oneprovider Token** must have REST/CDMI access
-- If you want refresh folder (show changes perfomed on cloud): `Right Click (On empty space) -> Show more options -> Onedata Drive -> Refresh Current Folder`
+- changes performed on cloud side are synced usually within 60s

 ### Filling the connect form
 All options can be set in the graphicall user interface.
 You can fill the connect form manually or you can load existing configuration file (`Advanced` -> `Load configuration from file`).